Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Sparse data in PPML

 Several sparse data representations exist \cite{buluc_implementing_2011}, each with specific algorithms to perform operations on the data.
 Depending on the data representations, some operations are more efficient than others.
 In other words, there is no perfect sparse data representation.

 We use the \textbf{tuple representation} \cite{buluc_implementing_2011}: each sparse vector is a list of non-zero tuples: $t = (i, v_i)$ with $i$ the coordinate in the vector and $v_i$ the non-zero value.
 Let $\coord(t)=i$ denote the coordinate of the non-zero and $\val(t)=v_i$ its value.
+This format is already used in plaintext operations, like in the SciPy library in which it is called COO format (i.e., COOrdinate format).

+Other sparse data formats like the Compressed Sparse Row format are also used in plaintext.
+However, they require look-up operations which are particularly expensive in MPC.
+Thus, our work focused on the tuple representation.

-On the one hand, we refer to algorithms supporting sparse data as ``sparse algorithm'', a common abuse of terminology.
-On the other hand, we use the term ``dense algorithms'' to refer to classic algorithms.
+We refer to algorithms supporting sparse data as ``sparse algorithm'', a common abuse of terminology.
+We use the term ``dense algorithms'' to refer to classic algorithms.